-Information about upcoming CPS Technician trainings and recertification, as well as information about car seat fitting stations and seat check events will be added to the ADPH CPS website.
-The revamped site will also include educational materials information that will be available for download that covers car seat installation tips, Alabama laws regarding car seats, and general seat belt safety information.
-Brochures and flyers will be created in-house by the Program Coordinator and the ADPH Health Marketing Division.
-The ADPH CPS website will be maintained by the Program Coordinator and Health Educator.
+Information about upcoming CPS technician certification sessions, as well as updates to the lists of car seat fitting stations and car seat check events, will be added to the ADPH CPS website.
+The revamped site will also include downloadable educational materials and information regarding car seat installation tips, Alabama car seat laws, and general seat belt safety information.
+Brochures and flyers will be created in-house by PC, TC, and Health Media.
+Digital media ads will also be created by the media company contracted by the state.